KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 - <div><b>Space:</b> \(O(m)\)</div>

 ## Approach 4: Reduction to Substring Problem (StringBuilder, KMP) ⭐
+We can improve the asymptotic runtime of the previous approach even further by using a [linear time pattern searching algorithm]() instead of the library function `indexOf()`.
+I have chosen to use [KMP]() as my linear time substring algorithm below:

 #### Complexity Analysis
 Let m = number of nodes in s